 First, the temple of Mithra dated back to the 3rd century was excavated - a long grotto with a vaulted ceiling, stone benches for adepts and an altar, which depicts Mithra, an ancient deity personifying sunlight, harmony and friendship.
 After diverting water from the foundation, it was possible to get to the ruins of civil buildings burned by Nero in 64 AD.
 It was possible to find out that one of the buildings belonged to the Roman consul Titus Flavius Clement.
 He was secretly a Christian and was executed during the reign of Emperor Domitian.
 Possibly, it was his name that was considered by the builders of the Early Christian basilica as a kind of sacred sign to perpetuate the memory of St. Clement, the fourth Pope.

 An anchor is painted on the tomb of St. Clement, located in the lower church of this extraordinary religious structure.
 This is a symbol of the instrument of his execution - he was drowned by order of the emperor Troyan for preaching Christianity in hard labor, where he was sent from Rome for refusing to fulfill pagan rituals.

-The middle tier of the basilica contains the heavily destroyed early Christian church, created around the 4th century AD, which was damaged during the Norman invasion.
+The middle tier of the basilica contains the heavily destroyed Early Christian church created around the 4th century AD, which was damaged during the Norman invasion.

-We can say that this mural is a medieval comic.
+We can say that this mural is a kind of medieval comic.
 The phrases belonging to the characters depicted are almost obscene.
 One of them, the most loyal, reads: “Trahite, fili de puta!” (“Drag, you sons of bitches”), - so Sisinius orders the servants to expel Clement from his house.
-These inscriptions became a material confirmation of the existence of the early Italian language and are a linguistic monument.
+These inscriptions became a material confirmation of the existence of the early Italian language and represent a linguistic monument.

 Address: Via Labicana, 95, Roma.